gobo-eiffel/gobo/tool/gecop/validation/semantics/mbre3/test_assignment_from_call_to_local_1/Readme.md

 ### Notes

-* ISE Eiffel (as of 20.05.10.4440 and after) does not clone the object with copy semantics.
+* ISE Eiffel (as of 20.05.10.4440 and after) does not clone the object with copy semantics in *finalized mode*.
 This violates `MBRE-3`.
+It works as expected in *workbench mode*.